 Decide to live in gratitude

-The next time you are aware of feeling a bit down, I challenge you to think about what you have been thinking about and take a moment to list what you are grateful for.
-It won’t take long until it changes your state of being.
-As Paul said in Philippians 4:8 ‘Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report, if there be any virtue and if there be any praise, think on these things.’
+The next time you are aware of feeling a bit down, I challenge you to think about what you have been thinking about.
+As Paul said in Philippians 4:8 ‘Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report if there be any virtue and if there be any praise, think on these things.’

 A note for the clinically depressed